 - Alliterative Name: Balki Bartokomous.

 - All Just a Dream: A Halloween themed version.
+As well as an episode focused on Larry and Balki suddenly doing extreme activates.

 - Artifact Title: They stopped being strangers pretty quickly, and in fact were Heterosexual Life-Partners by the end of the show.